patrickbucher/gopl/library.md

 #### `net/http.Request`

     type Request struct {
+        // Method specifies the HTTP method (GET, POST, PUT, etc.).
+        // For client requests an empty string means GET.
         Method              string

+        // URL specifies either the URI being requested (for server requests)
+        // for the URL to access (for client requests).
         URL                 *url.URL

+        // The protocol version for incoming server requests.
         Proto               string
         ProtoMajor          int
         ProtoMinor          int

+        // Header contains the request header fields either received by the
+        // server or to be sent by the client.
         Header              header

         Body                io.ReadCloser
         GetBody             func() (io.ReadCloser, error)
         ContentLength       int64
         TransferEncoding    []string
         Close               bool

+        // For server requests Host specifies the host on which the URL is
+        // sought.
+Per RFC 2616, this is either the value of the "Host" header or
+        // the host name given in the URL itself.
+It may be of the form
+        // "host:port".
+For international domain names, Host may be in Punycode or
+        // Unicode form.
+Use golang.org/x/net/idna to convert it to either format
+        // if needed.
         Host                string

+        // Form contains the parsed form data, including both the URL field's
+        // query parameters and the POST or PUT form data.
+This field is only
+        // available after ParseForm is called.
+The HTTP client ignores Form and
+        // uses Body instead.
         Form                url.Values

         PostForm            url.Values
         MultipartForm       *multipart.Form
         Trailer             Header

+        // RemoteAddr allows HTTP servers and other software to record the
+        // network address that sent the request, usually for logging.
+This field
+        // is not filled in by ReadRequest and has no defined format.
+The HTTP
+        // server in this package sets RemoteAddr to an "IP:port" address before
+        // invoking a handler.
         RemoteAddr          string

         RequestURI          string
         TLS                 *tls.ConnectionState
         Cancel              <-chan struct{}